Disability Hate Crime and other crimes against disabled people - prosecution guidance

 - Was the actual/perceived disability completely co-incidental to the offending?

 If satisfied that there is sufficient evidence to prove that the offence is aggravated by hostility on the grounds of disability, prosecutors should make it clear to the defence and to the court at the earliest opportunity that they intend to so advise the court for sentencing purposes.
-In Crown Court cases, letters should be sent to the defence and the court to advise them that the prosecution intend to apply for a sentence uplift under s.146 Criminal Justice Act 2003.
+In Crown Court cases, letters should be sent to the defence and the court to advise them that the prosecution intend to apply for a sentence uplift under s.66 Sentencing Act 2020.
 These letters should set out the evidential grounds on which the application will be based.

-There is no aggravated offence of DHC but s146(2) of the Criminal Justice Act 2003 imposes a duty upon courts to increase the sentence for any offence committed that involves either:
+There is no aggravated offence of DHC but s.66 of the Sentencing Act 2020 imposes a duty upon courts when considering the seriousness of an offence, to treat as an aggravating factor that either:

-- the offender demonstrating towards the victim of the offence hostility based on a disability (or presumed disability) of the victim; or
+- at the time of committing the offence, or immediately before or after doing so, the offender demonstrated towards the victim of the offence hostility based on a disability (or presumed disability) of the victim; or

-- the offence being motivated (wholly or partly) by hostility towards persons who have a disability or a particular disability.
+- the offence was motivated (wholly or partly) by hostility towards persons who have a disability or a particular disability.

 Note that these are alternatives.
 This means that in a case where a demonstration of hostility can be proved, there is no need also to prove motivation, and vice versa.

 CPS application of s.66 SA 2020

-A sentence may be increased under s146 in relation to any offence.
+A sentence may be increased under s.66 SA 2020 in relation to any offence.
 Much of the harassment experienced by disabled people is persistent, low level offending.
-In order to counter this type of behaviour, it is important that s146 uplifts are applied for in all appropriate cases.
+In order to counter this type of behaviour, it is important that s.66 SA 2020 uplifts are applied for in all appropriate cases.
 This approach is intended to ensure that disability hate crime is punished properly and that justice is afforded to all.

 Definition of disability

-For the purposes of s146, "disability" means any physical or mental impairment.
-S146 is also relevant to cases where the offender has assumed a person is disabled, whether or not that assumption is correct.
+For the purposes of s.66 SA 2020, "disability" means any physical or mental impairment. s.66 SA 2020 is also relevant to cases where the offender has assumed a person is disabled, whether or not that assumption is correct.